CMAT aspirants must note that in CMAT 2019 “Language comprehension” section will have 25 questions comprising of 100 marks.

-MBA aspirants who are appearing in CMAT 2017 that will be conducted on 28 January 2017 (29 January 2017 Reserved Day )should practice for Language Comprehension with expert explanation as follows:
+MBA aspirants who are appearing in CMAT 2019 that will be conducted in January 2019 should practice for Language Comprehension with expert explanation as follows:

 Read the following argument carefully and answer the questions that follow.